A Convection-Diffusion model on a star shaped graph: Introduction

 \section{Introduction}

-The study of well-posedness and asymptotic behaviour of time-evolution nonlinear partial differential equation (PDE) is a very important topic which has been intensively studied in the last decades in many important papers and journals.
-A comprehensive literature is really difficult to cover in few lines.
-Among them we only mention some pioneering results from \cite{Giga1, Merle, Kav, MR1124296} the references there in and their later developments, in the context of local/global well-posedness, finite time blow-up, large time behaviour, existence of traveling waves or stability properties of nonlinear diffusion-like equations.
-We refer to \cite{MR2656972} for a review of the methods to obtain the asymptotic profiles.
+The study of well-posedness and asymptotic behavior of time-evolution nonlinear partial differential equations (PDE) is a classical and relevant topic which has been extensively studied in the last decades.
+A list of related references is quite large and difficult to describe with precision in few lines.
+We refer to \cite{MR2656972, Karch2011} for reviews of the methods used to obtain the asymptotic profiles.

-In this work, we consider a PDE with linear diffusion and nonlinear convective term on a network formed by the edges of a tree for which, roughly speaking, we prove the global well-posedness and determine the asymptotic behaviour at large time.
-A consistent bibliography on the study of equations on networks is also very vast.
+In this paper, we consider a PDE with linear diffusion and a nonlinear convective term in the ambient space of a network formed by the edges of a graph.
+Our goal is to prove the global well-posedness of the problem and to determine the asymptotic behavior of the solutions for large times.
+The bibliography on the study of equations on networks is also very vast.
 For asymptotic spectral analysis and further motivations of such equations we refer e.g. to \cite{MR2169126,MR3013208} and the references therein.

-To be more specific, our main goal is to study the asymptotic behaviour of a convection-diffusion model on a simple 1-d network (denoted by $\Gamma$) formed by the edges of a star-shaped tree, which is composed by a single junction with $n$ incoming infinite edges and $m$ outgoing infinite edges.
+To be more specific, here we deal with a convection-diffusion model on a simple 1-d network (denoted by $\Gamma$) formed by the edges of a star-shaped graph, which is composed by a single junction with $n$ incoming infinite edges and $m$ outgoing infinite edges.
 From the mathematical point of view we describe our network $\Gamma$ as follows: the junction of the edges is settled at $x=0$; the $n$ incoming edges, indexed by $i\in \{1,\ldots,n\}$, are parameterized by the negative real axis $I_i=\mathbb{R}_{-}:=(-\infty,0]$ whereas the set of the $m$ outgoing edges, indexed by $j\in \{1, \ldots, m\}$, are parametrized by the positive real axis $I_j=\mathbb{R}_{+}:=[0,\infty)$ (see Figure \ref{fig1}).